ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Delete Pipeline**.
 You can't delete a pipeline while it's being created.
 3. The requested delete task cannot be canceled.
 Click **Delete** to proceed.

-> [Note] Cannot delete a pipeline if an associated pipeline schedule exists:
+!!! tip "Note"
-> You cannot delete a pipeline if a schedule created with the pipeline you want to delete exists.
+    You cannot delete a pipeline if a schedule created with the pipeline you want to delete exists.
 Delete the pipeline schedule first, then delete the pipeline.

 <a id="pipeline.run"></a>